-2. Clip, paste and write about your family adventures.
+Clip, paste, and write about your family adventures

 A family vacation is a perfect opportunity to create a trip scrapbook that will be a lasting souvenir of family adventures.
-Collect postcards, brochures and menus from restaurants and tourist attractions.
-Encourage your child to write descriptions of the places you visited and tell stories about your family’s escapades.
+Collect postcards, brochures, and menus from restaurants and tourist attractions.
+Encourage your child to write descriptions of the places you visit and tell stories about your family’s escapades.
 Or suggest a scrapbook on your child’s favorite sports team or a chronicle of his year in school.
-The scrapbook might contain photos with captions, newspaper clippings or school mementos.
+The scrapbook might contain photos with captions, newspaper clippings, or school mementos.

 Young children can make their own puppet theater.
 Begin by cutting off the finger-ends of old gloves.
 Draw faces on these fingers with felt tip markers and glue on yarn for hair.
-Or glue on felt strips to create cat, dog or other animal faces.
+Or glue on felt strips to create cat, dog, or other animal faces.
 Then your child can create a story that the finger puppets can act out.
-For older children, find books containing play scripts for young people (see “Helpful Books” sidebar)and encourage your child and friends to create their own neighborhood theater.
-They can plan a performance, make a simple stage at the park or on the steps of someone’s home, create playbills and sell tickets.
+For older children, find books containing play scripts for young people and encourage your child and friends to create their own neighborhood theater.
+They can plan a performance, make a simple stage at the park or on the steps of someone’s home, create playbills, and sell tickets.

-4. Make chocolate mousse or build a bird feeder.
+Make chocolate mousse or build a bird feeder

 What child wouldn’t be inspired to bake cookies or make chocolate mousse?
 A cookbook geared for children is a good place to start.
 Ethnic cookbooks provide an excellent way to explore the food of other cultures, and open up conversations about how people do things differently in other parts of the world.
 Children are much more likely to eat something strange if they make it themselves.

-5. Paint the picket fence, baby-sit or volunteer at a soup kitchen.
+Paint the picket fence, baby-sit, or volunteer at a soup kitchen

 Half the fun of a trip starts before you get there.
 Involve your child in the planning by practicing how to use a map to find cities and tourist attractions, and how to estimate distances.
 If you are driving, work with your child to figure out how many gallons of gas it will take to get there and estimate the cost.
 If you are flying or traveling by train, check travel schedules and costs.

-Visit a jelly bean factory or a glassblowing studio.
+Visit a jelly bean factory or a glassblowing studio

-Turn a museum trip into a treasure hunt.
+Turn a museum trip into a treasure hunt

-You can help your older child build citizenship skills as well as practice his writing by encouraging him to write a letter to the editor of the local newspaper or a local government official about an issue he is concerned about, such as building a bike path or renovating a local playground.
+You can help your older child build citizenship skills as well as practice their writing by encouraging them to write a letter to the editor of the local newspaper or a local government official about an issue they are concerned about, such as building a bike path or renovating a local playground.

-Become an investment guru or a math wizard.
+Become an investment guru or a math wizard